pgoyal94/Restaurants_and_House_Prices/README.md

 ![image](https://user-images.githubusercontent.com/92613639/162111236-8e954a23-1c03-48d3-a805-d1f74acfa656.png)

 2. Tier 1 vs. Tier 2 Restaurant Categories: The top Tier 1 Neighborhood Restaurant categories was comapared to Tier 2 Neighborhood restaurant categories.
-We see that Tier 1 Neighborhoods have significantly more cafes (includes coffeeshops), sandwiches bars(cocktail bars, sports bars etc), brunch, Italian, French, Japanese and Mediterranean restaurant categories.
-Whereas Tier 2 Neighborhoods have more Latin American, Mexican, Chinese, fast food(burgers, chicken wings, hot dogs, etc.) categories.
-Interestingly enough, pzza,which is considered fast food in United States,is in larger numbers in Tier1 Neighborhoods.
+We saw that Tier 1 Neighborhoods had significantly more cafes (includes coffeeshops), sandwiches bars(cocktail bars, sports bars etc), brunch, Italian, French, Japanese and Mediterranean restaurant categories.
+Whereas Tier 2 Neighborhoods had more Latin American, Mexican, Chinese, fast food(burgers, chicken wings, hot dogs, etc.) categories.
+Interestingly enough, pizza, which is considered fast food in the United States, was more abundant in Tier 1 Neighborhoods.

 ![image](https://user-images.githubusercontent.com/92613639/162111304-cdf0411e-b72d-490b-b916-0aef3d96cde2.png)

-3. Review Counts by Yelp Stars: Tier1 has more reviews than Tier2 and for both categories having a similar distribution centered around 3.5-4.5 Yelp stars.
+3. Review Counts by Yelp Stars: Tier 1 had more reviews than Tier 2, and both categories had a similar distribution, centered around 3.5-4.5 Yelp stars.

 ![image](https://user-images.githubusercontent.com/92613639/162111203-3c025ef0-b9f3-48e9-83b0-62638be15ec7.png)

 4. Word Cloud: The frequency of restaurant categories in a visual wordcloud.
-The resulting wordcloud shows that “tradamerican” is the most common word based on its size.
-However, “Burgers” is not the first most frequent word as was previously shown from the word count.
-We can see that certain two-word items are included, such as “Wine Bars."
+The resulting wordcloud shows that “tradamerican” was the most common word based on its size.
+We saw that certain two-word items are included, such as “Wine Bars."
 The default for the WordCloud is to consider bigrams (tokens of two words) in the frequency counts.
 The effect of this parameter is to consider cases of “Wine Bars” as distinct from “Bars.”

 ![image](/Final/Resources_final/wordCloud.png)